 Whether your office is sticking with Microsoft Edge or you’ve moved to Chrome or Firefox, security settings within the browser can be configured at the administrator level.
 Talk to your IT staff about what settings they’d recommend setting for this time period.
 The browser-specific settings can often be configured to allow access to websites while blocking any attempt to run malicious code.
 Firewalls can also provide varying levels of protection.
 Computing terminology defines a firewall as a network security system that monitors and controls the incoming and outgoing network traffic based on predetermined security rules.
 In most cases, it creates a barrier between a trusted network and an untrusted network, such as the Internet.
 You can visit this link to learn more about firewall configuration.
-Additionally, phishing attempts tend to increase around the holidays, so it may be best to schedule a time to talk to your employees about potential risks—ensure that they triple-check any emails or websites that require entering their password.
+Additionally, phishing attempts tend to increase around the holidays, so it may be best to schedule a time to talk to your employees about potential risks?-ensure that they triple-check any emails or websites that require entering their password.
 Using the right software for online shopping is important, you want it to be safe and secure for your team and your customers, selling software online for companies that need better shopping security is an avenue to look down.